RockShwa/AnkleBiterRoadRunner/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/CommandBase/ProgrammingWorkshop.md

 # Programming Workshop Notes
-- Github Copilot, all the good extensions :)
 - Commit early and commit often
-- Alex's Command classes are for the subsystems, he wrote his own commands
-- Gradle stuff for FTCLib

 ## Questions
-- How to fork multiple robot controllers/road runner, Import repository and copy FTC Road Runner url.
+- How to fork multiple robot controllers/road runner -> Import repository and copy FTC Road Runner url.
 You can also download it, but...

 ## OpMode
 - OpMode and LinearOpMode have access to HardwareMap, Telemetry, and Gamepad